Branko Lustig: Personal life and death

 In 1994 Lustig received the Order of Duke Trpimir by President Franjo Tuđman for his work in film.
 In 2008 he became the first filmmaker ever, and second in the field of the arts (preceded by Vladimir Nazor), to be awarded an honorary doctorate from the University of Zagreb.

 The Los Angeles Museum of the Holocaust honored Branko Lustig together with Andreas Maislinger at his 2nd Annual Dinner on 8 November 2009 at the Beverly Hills Hotel for his long-time commitment to Holocaust education and commemoration.
-Lustig is honorary president and one of the founding members of the Jewish Movie Festival in Zagreb.
+Lustig was the honorary president and one of the founding members of the Jewish Movie Festival in Zagreb.
 On 16 September 2010, he was awarded honorary citizenship of Osijek.

 Lustig celebrated his bar mitzvah on 2 May 2011 at Auschwitz, in front of barrack No. 24a.
 He missed his rite of passage as a 13-year-old because at the time he was a prisoner in the very same barrack, having been deported from Osijek when he was ten years old.
 The bar mitzvah ceremony was held during a March of the Living educational tour of Poland and Israel for high school students.

 Lustig resided between Los Angeles and Zagreb, and called both of the cities his home, although in the Jutarnji list interview from September, 2012 he stated: "But more and more, slowly, I am returning to Zagreb.
 I'm coming back."
 In the 2017 local elections Lustig was elected member of the Zagreb City Assembly as a candidate of Milan Bandić's party list but eventually did not take his seat.

 Lustig died in Zagreb on 14 November 2019, aged 87.

 Lustig's life was remembered in BBC Radio 4's obituary programme Last Word in December 2019.